nasa/fprime/docs/Tutorials/CrossCompilation/Tutorial.md

 #This should return the path /opt/toolchains

 # For in-person workshops and ARM 64-bit hardware
+# In Deployment Folder
 fprime-util generate aarch64-linux
 fprime-util build aarch64-linux

 # For ARM 32-bit hardware
+# In Deployment Folder
 fprime-util generate arm-hf-linux
 fprime-util build arm-hf-linux
 ```